George Finch (councillor)

-George Finch (born July 2006) is a British politician, who has served as leader of Warwickshire County Council since July 2025.
-A member of Reform UK, he has been a councillor for Bedworth Central since May 2025.
+George Finch (born July 2006) is a British politician who has served as leader of Warwickshire County Council since July 2025 and as leader of Nuneaton and Bedworth Borough Council since 20 May 2026.

-He is the youngest council leader ever in the UK, taking permanent office on 22 July 2025 at the age of 19.
+He is the youngest council leader ever in British history, taking permanent office on 22 July 2025 at the age of 19.
+He is concurrently the Portfolio Holder for Children & Families for Warwickshire County Council.

-Career
+On the 20 May 2026, Finch also became the first council leader in British history to lead two councils simultaneously.

+Education and early life

 Finch was educated at Higham Lane School in Nuneaton.
 Prior to his role as a councillor, Finch was a youth councillor for Nuneaton and Bedworth, and served as associate editor for the New Reformer website.
 He had been planning to attend university in order to study history, with a view to becoming a history teacher, but decided not to do so because he did not like the curriculum and believed universities and colleges to be "a conveyor belt for socialist wokeism".